mattress class

 Learn about materials

-Mattress manufacturers will often come up with dreamy-sounding names like CloudRest, DrowsyLuxe, or Sleep Affinity, to conceal chemical compounds in their ‘proprietary’ comfort layers.
-When the reality is, if it’s not made in nature, it’s made in a lab.
+Mattress manufacturers will often come up with dreamy-sounding names like CloudRest, DrowsyLuxe, or Sleep Affinity, to conceal chemical compounds in their mattresses ‘proprietary’ comfort layers.
+The reality is, if it’s not made in nature, it’s made in a lab.
 If you can tolerate some off-gassing and low durability, then maybe memory foam or gel foam is for you.
-But if you want a long-lasting, durable mattress that stays comfortable and is good for your body and the earth, look for plant-based fibers like cotton, wool, and botanical latex.
+But if you want a long-lasting, durable mattress that stays comfortable and is good for your body and the planet, look for plant-based fibers like cotton, wool, and botanical latex.

 5